Health Insurance

 If you decide not to enroll in the UH Student Plan, you must choose a health insurance plan that offers the following minimum levels of coverage required by the University of Hawai’i.

 Below is a list of plans that may meet the requirements.
-Please note that MIX does not endorse or recommend any specific plan and cannot review plans on behalf of students.
+Note that MIX does not endorse or recommend any specific plan and cannot review plans on behalf of students:

-You may also purchase other health insurance plans, including those from your home country, as long as those plans offer at least the minimum level of coverage required by the University of Hawai’i.
-If you decide to go with an external provider, please have the health insurance provider complete the F-1 Student Health Insurance Student Acknowledgement & Insurance Provider Certification Form.
-This will certify that your plan meets the level of coverage required by the University of Hawai’i.
-Please note that the provider is not permitted to modify the form or omit any required information, otherwise the form will not be accepted.
+You may also purchase health insurance plans from your home country, provided they meet the minimum coverage required by the University of Hawai’i.
+If you choose an external provider (including those listed above), have them complete the F-1 Student Health Insurance Student Acknowledgement & Insurance Provider Certification Form to certify that your plan meets the required coverage.
+The provider must not modify the form or omit any required information, or it will not be accepted.

 What to do after purchasing an insurance plan

 Submit evidence of coverage to the Student Health Insurance Office (SHIO).
 Please visit SHIO’s page on How to Receive Insurance Clearance for more details on the process.
-You will be notified within 1-3 business days if your health insurance is approved, denied, or if further information is needed to make that determination.
-If you have any questions, please contact SHIO at shio@hawaii.edu.
+You will be notified within 1-3 business days if your health insurance is approved, denied, or if further information is needed.
+For any questions, contact SHIO at shio@hawaii.edu.

-Proof of health insurance coverage should be provided to SHIO no later than one month before your program start date.
+Proof of health insurance coverage must be provided to SHIO no later than one month before your program start date.